 Figure 1.
 Percentage agreeing that specific actors have little to gain from negotiations.

 The survey underscored the contrasting interests of private and public parties.
-While only 20 percent of developers believed negotiations would increase profitability, the majority responded that inclusion of affordable housing did increase the likelihood of development approval as well as improving their companies' reputations (65 percent and 60 percent respectively).
-For local government respondents, 85 percent believed they had an ethical duty to support vulnerable households; 62 percent believed voluntary agreements could be an important mechanism for funding affordable housing.
+While only 20 percent of developers believed negotiations would increase profitability, the majority responded that the inclusion of affordable housing did increase the likelihood of development approval as well as improving their companies' reputations (65 percent and 60 percent respectively).
+Of local government respondents, 85 percent believed they had an ethical duty to support vulnerable households; 62 percent believed voluntary agreements could be an important mechanism for funding affordable housing.

 The researchers concluded that "new voluntary policies should be coupled with formalized feasibility training for local government staff to ensure that localities negotiate on a more even playing field."
 They also found many criticisms of the existing negotiation arrangements.
-There was broad desire across sectors to provide greater certainty of requirements and a preference for mandatory, rather than voluntary, affordable housing provisions.
+There was a broad desire across sectors to provide greater certainty of requirements and a preference for mandatory, rather than voluntary, affordable housing provisions.

 The authors suggest that voluntary affordable housing negotiations cannot be successful "without institutional scaffolding to ensure that negotiations result in mutual gains for stakeholders."
 As more cities in the United States continue to adopt inclusionary zoning provisions, I believe planners can benefit from this survey on the efficacy of voluntary programs and research on negotiations theory.

 Top Image: inomasa/iStock/gettyimages.com

 Ellie Sheild is a Master in Urban Planning candidate at Harvard University's Graduate School of Design.